 Another way to manage MRSA

 the nose.
-Your child’s healthcare provider may advise using an antibiotic medicine in
+Your child’s healthcare provider may advise using an antibiotic cream or

 If not treated, a MRSA skin infection may: